TUng1872004/job-search/setup.md

     python search.py
     ```

-*Note: Each command above must be run with separate terminals*
+*Note: Each command above must be run with separate terminals.
+With search.py you must run in search-env virtual environment.*

 ## Troubleshooting